jrmccombs/packagestats/packagestats/README.md

 The `packagestats` package collects package utilization statistics on packages loaded using the `base::library` and `base::require` functions.
-The package works by overlaying the `base::library` and `base:require` functions with identically named functions with the same function definitions which.
+The package works by overlaying the `base::library` and `base:require` functions with identically named functions with the same function definitions.
 These overlay functions save the names of the packages and other identifying information to a session log file uniquely associated with the instance of the R programming environment.